DevTeam/IoC/README.md

+There are many different implementations of the _Inversion of Control_ (**_IoC_**) pattern.
+Why you could choose precisely this?
+This implementation provides a lot of outstanding features:

+* It is not necessary to add any references to IoC libraries, thus nearly any code could work according to _IoC_ pattern without any additional changes.
+For example, [this sample project](https://github.com/DevTeam/IoC/tree/master/Samples/HelloWorld/ClassLibrary) does not know about _IoC_ at all.

+* It provides an ability to use state during resolving.
+For example, [this class](https://github.com/DevTeam/IoC/blob/master/Samples/Events/ClassLibrary/Event.cs) has one dependency _"logger"_ and state _"data"_ that are injected via constructor.

+* There is a kit of pluggable features.
+See a list of features [here](https://github.com/DevTeam/IoC/blob/master/DevTeam.IoC.Contracts/Wellknown.cs).
+For example when feature "Tasks" is plugged ...

+# Inversion of Control

-According to Wikipedia _"Inversion of Control, or IoC, is an abstract principle describing an aspect of some software architecture designs in which the flow of control of a system is inverted in comparison to procedural programming."_
+According to [Wikipedia](https://en.wikipedia.org/wiki/Inversion_of_control) _"Inversion of Control, or IoC, is an abstract principle describing an aspect of some software architecture designs in which the flow of control of a system is inverted in comparison to procedural programming."_

+Inversion of control serves the following design purposes:
+* To decouple the execution of a task from implementation.
+* To focus a module on the task it is designed for.
+* To free modules from assumptions about how other systems do what they do and instead rely on contracts.
+* To prevent side effects when replacing a module.

-Let's consider the following example, when a class, illustrated as **_HelloWorld_** below, uses another class **_Console_**:
+Let's consider the example, when a class, illustrated as **_HelloWorld_** below, uses another class **_Console_**:

 ```csharp
 namespace ClassLibrary